 309L Filler Rod ~ Mild Steel to Stainless Steel

 If you’re going to weld stainless steel to mild steel, you’re going to need 309L as it’s ideal for wearing non-similar steel.
 It’s made up of 13% nickel and 24% chromium along with other additives.
 You can also use 309 for welding similar alloys like 304 stainless to 409 stainless.

 Silicon bronze filler rod will do just about anything.
 You can weld steel, bronze, brass, or any combination.
-Just remember it won’t be as strong as a regular steel weld…
+Just remember, it won’t be as strong as a regular steel weld.